wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 | ppt_cipher     | N         | custom   |
 | ppt_keyid      | N         | custom   |

-*: The least significant 20 bytes (160 bits) of the SHA256 of the public key (32 bytes) of the data encryption key, as a hex-encoded string with prefix `0x` and either uppercase/lowercase alphabetic characters, encoding a checksum according to EIP55.

 When `Payload Passthru Mode` is used for gateways to other technologies, such as MQTT Brokers or AMQP Queues, then the `ppt_serializer` attribute may be set to the `native` value.
 This means that the payload is not to be modified